 Know your tool’s limits – If you encounter resistance while batoning, consider stopping or repositioning the blade to “taking another bite at the apple” so to speak.
 A tough knot or anomaly in the grain can be a recipe for damage or harm.
 If the wood is too large, not leaving enough

-Axe discomfort – If you’re not comfortable with an axe try batoning.
+Axe discomfort – If you’re not comfortable with an axe you should at least try batoning.
 For years, I exclusively batoned all of my wood.
 The two reasons I did this were my training and my lack of experience with axes/hatchets.
-However, if you’re in the market for a hatchet I really like the Husqvarna 13″ Hatchet.
+However, if you’re in the market for a hatchet, I’ve really grown to appreciate the Husqvarna 13″ Hatchet.

-Looking for a safer swing – I find batoning to be much safer than swinging an axe when in close proximity of others.
+Looking for a safer swing – I find batoning to be much safer than swinging an axe, especially when in close proximity to others.
 I feel better about batoning a knife through wood, than swinging an axe.
 While I don’t encourage splitting wood near others, sometimes that’s the way it is.

 Mechanical disability – Do you have a disability that keeps you from safely swinging an axe?
 If for whatever reason you are unable to swing an axe, give batoning a shot.
 There are many instructional videos online to get you started.

 I need wooden planks – If you need a plank for a hearth board, spoon blank, shingle, etc. It’s often easier to split with a batoned knife that can be rotated during the batoning process to control the split as it moves down the wood.
 But you could also try different types of wood, some split better than others.

 No, Don’t Baton!